labordynamicsinstitute/replicability-training/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/labordynamicsinstitute/replicability-training.svg?style=flat) ![GitHub last commit](https://img.shields.io/github/last-commit/labordynamicsinstitute/replicability-training.svg?style=flat)

 > Training will occur virtually, through a combination of required self-study and live Zoom meetings.
-> - The live part of the training will take place April 26, 2021.
-Additional meetings will happen on the following 3 Mondays, and work sessions will be planned during those weeks.
+> - The live part of the training will take place August 20, 2021.
+Additional meetings will happen on the following days using Zoom.
 > - If your application to the LDI Replication Lab was accepted,  you will be receiving a calendar invite with the Zoom information soon.
 > - All the remaining information here is open to anybody.
 > - Content is [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/).